2 women arrested following violent altercation at Wawa

 But it did not end there.

-The store's video system did not provide nearly as vivid a look at what actually happened next.

-"Another female with the other actor came around and started verbally assaulting the victim and also spitting on her, then physically assaulted her, punching her to the floor and punching her in the head and face," said Monaghan.
+"Another female who was with this other (suspect) came around and started verbally assaulting this woman, as well, yelling at her, using profanity, started spitting at her.
+She then physically attacks her in line to the point where she knocked her down and repeatedly punched her about the head and face," said Monaghan.

-It was a Wawa employee who came to the victim's aid, breaking up the violence.
+In the video, a Wawa employee is seen coming to the victim's aid and breaking up the violence.

 A Wawa spokesperson said they are cooperating fully with police.